yanivyacoby/a-guide-to-your-phd/guide.md

 > **Paper Deadlines:**
 * Which deadlines are you aiming for?
 * How long before the deadline does your advisor need to see a draft?
-* Does your advisor need to see the final paper submission, or do they just ``ok'' it when it looks reasonably close?
+* Does your advisor need to see the final paper submission, or do they just "ok" it when it looks reasonably close?
 * What should you do if the results turn out negative?
 What should you do if they are positive but just barely?
 Do you still submit or do you wait for the next deadline?
 * Does your advisor need to see the camera-ready submission? (ex. to ensure the acknowledgements, authorship, etc. are correct before submission).